Hoka One One SpeedGoat Reviewed & Rated Review Facts

-The outsole is made by Vibram, a company credited with inventing the rubber lug commonly found in many trail shoes and best known for their FiveFingers brand
+The outsole of the Hoka SpeedGoat is made by Vibram, a company credited with inventing the rubber lug commonly found in many trail shoes and best known for their FiveFingers brand

 The midsole is made of EVA Foam, which is a polymer that acts like rubber, but feels soft and provides good cushioning.
 EVA Foam is lightweight, water-resistance, stress and crack resistance, and absorbs shock.
 Perfect for the ultra runner, this nuanced cushioning in the midsole also does wonders for a trail that promises varying altitudes and hazards along the way.
 The excellent shock absorption in the midsole makes for a comfortable, supported ride.